qgis/QGIS-Website/content/resources/installation-guide/index.md

 {{< rich-box-start icon="💁" layoutClass="tips">}}
 {{< rich-content-start themeClass="coloring-1" >}}
 ##### Note
 In the section following this one, you will find ALL possible options to install different versions of QGIS in different versions of Debian/Ubuntu.
-If you have problems, verify there whether your distribution is still supported as the repositories also contain older **unsupported** distributions with the last QGIS version that was supported.
-Beware that those might have meanwhile ceased to work.
+If you have problems, verify whether your distribution is still supported as the repositories also contain older **unsupported** distributions with the last QGIS version that was supported.
+Be aware that those might have meanwhile ceased to work.
 {{< rich-content-end >}}
 {{< rich-box-end >}}

-Here you will simply install the latest stable QGIS ({{< param "version" >}}.x {{< param "codename" >}}) in your Debian or Ubuntu without having to edit config files.
+Simply install the latest stable QGIS ({{< param "version" >}}.x {{< param "codename" >}}) in your Debian or Ubuntu without having to edit config files.

 {{< rich-box-start icon="🌀" layoutClass="tips">}}
 {{< rich-content-start themeClass="coloring-1" >}}